June 6, 2013

 Why Carpet Manufacturer Interface Is Embracing Biophilia

-In the post–Ray Anderson era, the company sets itself even higher goals including Mission Zero, its pledge to eliminate all negative environmental impact.
+In the post–Ray Anderson era, Interface sets itself even higher goals.

 Lindsay James has an intriguing new job.
 She is Interface’s vice president of restorative enterprise.
 It’s a highfalutin title for what will initially be a two-person team dedicated to transforming the carpet tile manufacturer into—in the words of the company—“an enterprise that restores the environment as well as preserves and protects it.”